Top 10 Must-Visit Destinations in Bavaria, Germany | Bavaria Travel Guide

 4. Munich

-Bavaria’s capital Munich is the most populous city in Bavaria and the 3rd largest city in Germany.
+Bavaria’s capital Munich, is the most populous city in Bavaria and the 3rd largest city in Germany.
 Located on the banks of the River Isar, north of the Bavarian Alps, Munich offers rich cultural values, colorful markets, proud palaces, museums, and festival fun.
 Key sites include Marienplatz, the BMW Museum, and the Olympic Park.

 Highlights: